ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 Purpose: This attribute allows parameters that are specific to a V3C format to be conveyed in a way that SDP does not have to understand them.
 It allows to associate V3C specific parameters with the session or with any media line.
 Parameters signalled as part of session level attribute take effect when conflicting parameters are signalled as media level attribute.

-O/A procedures: v3cfmtp attribute MAY be present both in offers and answers.
+O/A procedures: v3cfmtp attribute MAY be present both in offers and answers

 Mux Category: NORMAL

 Reference: "this memo"

-RFC-EDITOR: Please replace "this memo" with the published RFC number.
+RFC-EDITOR: Please replace "this memo" with the published RFC number

 Example: First line describes session level usage of the attribute, signaling a V3C parameter set.
 Second line describes media level attribute, signaling V3C unit header and profile tier level flag for the associated media line.